Idaho Falls, Idaho: Geography

 According to the United States Census Bureau, the city has a total area of 22.80 sqmi, of which 22.35 sqmi, 98% is land and 0.45 square miles (1.17 km^{2}, 2%) is water.

 Natural disasters are rare in the area, although an F2 tornado hit the Idaho Falls area on April 7, 1978, causing up to $5 million in damage.

 River Walk

 Idaho Falls has an extensive river walk trail featuring running and bike trails, art installations, and points of interest along several miles of the Snake River.
-It is maintained by the city and periodically receives donations and grants that allow for expansion.
+Formerly known as the "Greenbelt", the city maintains the area and periodically receives donations and grants that allow for expansion.